 Make snow art.
-The snow doesn’t need to be fresh in order to use it as your next canvas.
+The snow doesn’t need to be fresh in order to use it as your canvas.
 You can use spray bottles filled with water and food coloring as your palette and make your own grand romantic gesture.

 See a play or ballet.
 Sometimes we need a reason to get dressed up in order to break up the monotony of the season.
 Your local theater is the perfect place to go.
 Not only will it add to your cultural repertoire, it is a destination where extravagance is expected.

 See a movie.
 Dinner and a movie is maybe the most unoriginal idea on this list, and yet, it has always proven to make a great date night.
 Winter also happens to be award season, so you may choose to indulge in a cerebral drama or foreign film.
 Or stay home with the best bad movie you can find on Netflix and an unholy amount of popcorn.

 Go indoor skydiving.
 A fear of heights won’t stop you from trying this extreme sport.
 Float in a skydive simulation and feel just as exhilarated as jumping out of a plane.
 An experience like this is sure to make for a lasting memory.

 Play board or card games.
-Assuming you still have all the pieces, snow days are best for board games.
+Snow days are best for board games.
 Of course, not all work for two players, in which case, a simple deck of cards will achieve the same purpose.
 No cheating!